Morning Sickness...HELP!

 People swear that it was the only thing that made them feel more human.
 Worth a try right?

-Change your mobile/lap top screens to a pink/tan background and make the font size larger/bolder to reduce eye strain which prevents nausea worsening.
+To prevent nausea worsening, change your mobile/lap top screens to a pink/tan background and make the font size larger/bolder to reduce eye strain.

 Find something to take your mind off of the nausea like walking, gentle exercise, reading, watching a film and listening to music.